 It is also imperative to point out that when tasked to determine the mind-boggling success of Christianity outside the U.S. and Europe, church growth was always attributed to the zeal of the Christians in this part of the world.
 In addition, the population growth in these territories is also seen as a critical factor at play and explains the dizzying success rate of the said churches.
 Be that as it may, the proponent of this study will attempt to point out that aside from the spiritual revival and population growth in these territories, another important factor to consider is the impact of the theology adopted by Global South Christians.

-For many in the West, this type of Christianity was a throwback to the old day when believers had to travel on foot if they desired to visit remote and difficult to access territories.
+For many in the West, this type of Christianity was a throwback to the old day when believers had to travel on foot if they desired to visit remote and difficult-to-access territories.
 However, Global North Christians learned too late that spectacular church growth experienced by churches in the Global South was also the direct result of how the stories, concepts, and ideas espoused in the Bible resonated with the hearts and minds of the people living in the continents of Asia, Africa, and Latin America.

-As a result, new converts and those that are continuing the process of learning more about the Christian worldview experienced a great deal of encouragement and guidance when they discovered that they can relate to the characters and the setting of the stories in the Old Testament and the wisdom-filled teachings found in the New Testament.
-According to one commentary: “Cultures that readily identify with biblical world-views find it easier to read the Bible not just as historical fact but also as relevant instruction for daily conduct.”7 In other words, there is a big difference in the way Global South Christians appreciate the authority of the Bible to speak into their personal circumstances.
+As a result, new converts and those that are continuing the process of learning more about the Christian worldview experienced a great deal of encouragement and guidance when they discovered that they could relate to the characters and the setting of the stories in the Old Testament and the wisdom-filled teachings found in the New Testament.
+According to one commentary: “Cultures that readily identify with biblical worldviews find it easier to read the Bible not just as historical fact but also as relevant instruction for daily conduct.”
+In other words, there is a big difference in the way Global South Christians appreciate the authority of the Bible to speak into their personal circumstances.

 For example, it is easy for them to accept teachings regarding the power of prayer and the impact of faith in their lives, if the illustrations used in the Bible mirrored the circumstances that they experience in their daily routine.

-1. intense social stratification;
+- Intense social stratification;

-2. omnipresence of poverty;
+- Omnipresence of poverty;

-3. the transience of life; and
+- The transience of life; and

 People groups living in the Global South continually experience “intense social stratification” based on race, religion, and other factors.
 The caste system in India is a good place to start.

 However, there are other examples, such as human trafficking in East Asia and child labor in Latin America.
 People groups confronted with this issue can find comfort in the fact that God’s people experienced the same fate.
-For example, the Israelites had an intimate understanding of what it means to be under slavery.
+For example, the Israelites had an intimate understanding of what it meant to be under slavery.
 They did it twice in Egypt, and then when the cream of the crop of the Hebrew race was carted away to foreign lands as exiles in order to serve foreign kings.

 It is interesting to note that Global North Christians are far removed from this kind of sentiment.
-The forefathers of African Americans were once slaves, and the ancestors of Caucasian Americans were once-upon-a-time under the hegemony of the British Empire.
-However, these things occurred a long time ago, and present day American citizens had no inkling as to the meaning of working as slaves or working under extreme conditions even without the assurance of getting paid.
+The forefathers of African Americans were once slaves, and the ancestors of Caucasian Americans were once upon a time under the hegemony of the British Empire.
+However, these things occurred a long time ago, and present-day American citizens had no inkling as to the meaning of working as slaves or working under extreme conditions even without the assurance of getting paid.

-In the case of the “omnipresence of poverty” the struggle to acquire the basic necessities of life is a recurrent theme in both Old and New Testament scriptures.
+In the case of the “omnipresence of poverty,” the struggle to acquire the basic necessities of life is a recurrent theme in both Old and New Testament scriptures.
 For example, famines that struck Canaan created forced people to do strange things in order to survive.
 In the New Testament, the thousands of people following Jesus came from some of the poorest sectors of society so that they endured listening to the preachings on an empty stomach.

 However, there was a time when the physical toll was too much, Jesus knew that without a bit to eat these people will collapse on their way home.
 Jesus demonstrated his concern for the crowd, an attitude that was not expected from an influential political or religious leader.
 Thus, the decision to find ways to feed the people resonated with the poor Christians living in the territories under the Global South.